Health Lifestyle

 Charlie had up to 100 seizures a day with no relief from medication until his parents learned about the diet in a medical textbook.
 His seizures stopped almost immediately, and he remained on the diet for five years.

-In 1994, Charlie’s family created The Charlie Foundation for Ketogenic Therapies.
-The foundation helped spread awareness about the diet and assist other children with epilepsy.
+In 1994, Charlie’s family created The Charlie Foundation for Ketogenic Therapies, which helped spread awareness about the diet and assisted other children with epilepsy.

-Although the ketogenic diet has been used to treat children with epilepsy, and shows some promise, it’s rarely recommended because of how strict it is.
-It’s generally only prescribed in severe cases of epilepsy and only under the care of both a medical doctor and dietician.
+Although the ketogenic diet has been used to treat children with epilepsy and shows some promise, it’s rarely recommended because of how strict it is.
+It’s generally only prescribed in severe cases of epilepsy and only under the care of both a medical doctor and a dietitian.

 Weight Loss

-Nearly 70% of all Americans are overweight or obese.
-Obesity is correlated with a higher risk of nearly every major chronic disease of our times.
+In the US, nearly three-quarters (73.6%) of adults are overweight or have obesity, including 40.3% who are classified as having obesity, which is correlated with a higher risk of nearly every major chronic disease of our times.

-The #1 thing that people go on a keto diet for is rapid weight loss.
-And research tells us that keto diets can be effective at helping people lose weight — at least in the short run.
+And keto diets can be effective at helping people lose weight — at least in the short run.

-In fact, when you compare to those on a more traditional low-fat or Mediterranean diet, studies show faster weight loss when people go on a keto diet.
+Studies show faster weight loss when people go on a keto diet, compared to those on a more traditional low-fat or Mediterranean diet.
 However, that difference in weight loss seems to disappear over time.
-After two years, the dietary approaches yield similar weight loss results.
+After two years, the dietary approaches yield similar weight-loss results.

 Diabetes

 In fact, to the contrary, a growing body of research shows us that a diet high in animal products, as most keto diets are, leads to higher rates of type 2 diabetes.
-And a keto diet might even cause type 2 diabetes, according to some recent research.
+And recent human data suggest that very low-carb, high-fat (keto-style) patterns may raise long-term risk of type 2 diabetes, especially when carbs are replaced with saturated fat, rich animal foods.

 Keto for Cancer?